swiss-ai-center/a-guide-to-mlops/docs/part-2-move-to-the-cloud/chapter-21-move-the-ml-experiment-code-to-the-cloud.md

 You fixed some of the previous issues:

-- [x] Codebase no longer needs manual download and is versioned
+- [x] Codebase can be shared and improved by multiple developers

 Another member of your team can easily clone the experiment with the following
 command: